Fully quantum fluctuation theorems: Conditional fluctuation relations

 One can also confirm that $\tilde{\mathcal{F}}_{\pm}$ provide examples for the fact that the conditional maps in general do not decouple the evolution of diagonal and off-diagonal elements.
 For example

 Hence, diagonal and off-diagonal elements get mixed.
-In particular, a diagonal state such as $|0\rangle\langle 0|$ can be turned into a state with off-diagonal elements, which is a consequence of the non-diagonal measurement operator.
+In particular, a diagonal state such as $|0\rangle\langle 0|$ can be turned into a state $ \tilde{\mathcal{F}}_{+}(|0\rangle\langle 0|)$ with off-diagonal elements, which is a consequence of the non-diagonal measurement operator.
+Note that not only is $E$ initially in a diagonal state, but the global state $G(H_E)\otimes |0\rangle\langle 0|$ is also diagonal with respect to the global energy eigenspaces.